leios/gpu-handbook/src/content/abstractions.md

 | Apple Silicon      | Metal             | MtlArray   |

 Keep in mind that the package names here follow the naming conventions for the traditional software tooling of your hardware.
-Julia's package for NVIDIA GPUs is `CUDA`, because it is essentially a wrapper for CUDA (A C language extension for NVIDIA GPU tooling) in Julia.
+Julia's package for NVIDIA GPUs is `CUDA`, because it compiles down to the same thing as CUDA (a C language extension for NVIDIA GPU tooling), but does so in Julia.
 At this point, if you already know your GPU hardware, simply install the relevant package by using the following commands:

 1. `julia`: This will open the Julia shell (called the REPL, which stands for "Read, Evaluate, Print, and Loop").
 You should see an ASCII Julia logo appear and then a green `julia>` prompt.
 2. Press the `]` key: This will open up the package manager and change the prompt to something like `(@v1.10) pkg>`.
-It will also change the color to blue.
+It will also change the color of the prompt to blue.
-3. `add GPUBackend`: Where `GPUBackend` is the appropriate package.
+3. `add GPUBackend`: Where `GPUBackend` is the appropriate package listed in the table above.
 For example, I have an AMD GPU, so I will `add AMDGPU`.
-If I were runnig an M2 mac, I would `add Metal`.
+If I were running an M2 mac, I would `add Metal`.
 If I had an NVIDIA GPU, I would `add CUDA`.
 Keep in mind that this might take some time because it's installing a lot of GPU driver magic in the background.
 4. Press backspace: This will leave the package manager
-5. `using GPUBackend`: This will load the package in the Julia REPL.
+5. type `using GPUBackend`: Remember that `GPUBackend` is the package you need for your specific hardware.
+This will load the package in the Julia REPL.
 This might take a second as it's compiling everything for the first time.
 6. `GPUBackend.functional()`: This will test to make sure the package will work on your machine.
 It *should* return `true` if you have the right hardware available.

 If `GPUBackend.functional()` returns `false`, then there is something wrong with the configuration.